 How old were you when you first started playing football and did you always want to be a defender?

-I was about 12 years old and I started playing football with my fellow senior’s team in Loyola Hr.Sec.School in Namakkal.
-I didn’t always want to be a defender I just got put in that position and seemed to be ok at it so I ended up staying there!
+I was about 12-years-old and I started playing football with my fellow senior’s team in Loyola Hr.Sec.School in Namakkal.
+I didn’t always want to be a defender, I just put in that position and seemed to be okay at it so I ended up staying there!

 What persuaded you to try and make it as a professional footballer?

 When I started playing the game, I was backed and supported by everyone, especially my family and my brother Balamurugan.
 I always gazed at the senior players of my school and country and I aspired to be a part of them.